 Past popes held The Society of Jesus, better known as the Jesuits, in suspicion.
 Pope Clement XIV (r.
 1769-1774) suppressed the order.
 Prior to his reign, Jesuits were close to the popes and leveraged their power in foreign countries for centuries.
 England Jesuits meddled in politics to such a degree that royal families in Spain, Portugal and France wanted the order destroyed.

 In the months leading up to the election of the Catholic Church’s new pope, I published my debut fiction thriller, Archangels: Rise of the Jesuits.
 Among other things, it’s about the Jesuits having their fill of financial and sexual corruption in the Catholic Church, blackmailing the pope with secret documents, and taking control of the Vatican bank and the church.

+The events that felled Cardinal Bergoglio’s competitors prior to the election are as shocking as my fictional conspiracies.
+The timing of those events couldn’t have been more perfect if they had been intentionally orchestrated.
 Life sometimes imitates art, and this is one of those times.
 The actual events surrounding the pope’s election are as astonishing as my fictional conspiracies.

 Pope Benedict XVI Resigns

 In Rome, a scandal was heating up about male prostitutes blackmailing gay priests.
-Pope Benedict XVI received a 300 page report in December about the possible blackmail.
+Pope Benedict XVI received a 300-page report in December about the possible blackmail.
 This came on the heels of more than a decade of revelations about other sexual and financial scandals.